 Graduate Final Exam Requirement (ONLY for New Fall 2020 Students and beyond)

-Submission Guidelines for Professional Portfolio – You will be added to a Canvas site to submit your final portfolio during the semester in which you will graduate.
-The Director of Engaged Learning and Outreach (DELO) faculty member will lead a five-semester sequence, leading to the submission of the final portfolio.
-For this part, be sure to include a cover page, table of contents, and page numbers throughout the portfolio, and begin each section on a new page.
-Failure to follow these instructions or the submission of plagiarized work, may result in failure of the Professional Portfolio and a delay of your graduation.
+Submission Guidelines for Professional Portfolio – You will be added to a Canvas site to submit your professional portfolio during the semester in which you will graduate.
+Your submission must be in accordance with APA 6th or 7th edition (e.g., cover page, table of contents, header, page numbers, section and subsection headings, margins, font, spacing), and begin each section on a new page.
+Failure to follow these instructions or the submission of plagiarized work, may result in failure of the professional portfolio and a delay of your graduation.

 Submission Deadlines – If the due date falls on a holiday, then your portfolio is due the prior day